chehx/chehx.github.io/_pages/about.md

 # 🔥 News
 - *2023.06*: &nbsp;🎉🎉 I successfully passed my PhD qualifying examination, thanks to my advisor and all the committee members!
-- *2023.05*: &nbsp;🎉🎉 Our two papers got accepted by MICCAI 2023 (one of them is early accepted), see you in Vancouver!
+- *2023.05*: &nbsp;🎉🎉 Our two papers got accepted by MICCAI 2023 (one is early accepted), see you in Vancouver!
 - *2023.03*: &nbsp;🎉🎉 Our paper got accepted by CVPR 2023, see you in Vancouver!
 - *2023.02*: &nbsp;🎉🎉 Our paper was shortlisted by [CSE Research and Technology Forum](https://cse.hkust.edu.hk/event/RTF2023/), happy to be a part of this great event!
 - *2022.07*: &nbsp;🎉🎉 Glad to be selected for [MICCAI Travel Award](https://conferences.miccai.org/2022/en/MICCAI-2022-STUDENT-TRAVEL-AWARDS.html), thanks for the support!